lachyts/giflab/docs/guides/adding-new-tools.md

 # 🔧 Adding New GIF Compression Tools

-This guide explains how to add new GIF compression tools to GifLab's experimental framework.
+This guide explains how to add new GIF compression tools to GifLab's compression framework.

 ---